kheller18/data-structures-algorithms/questions/Python.md

           obj1.par_func()
           obj1.child_func()
           ```
-        + Multi-level Inheritance: The members of the parent class, A, are inherited by child class which is then inherited by another child class, B. The features of the base class and the derived class are further inherited into the new derived class, C. Here, A is the grandfather class of class C.
+        + `Multi-level Inheritance`: The members of the parent class, A, are inherited by child class which is then inherited by another child class, B. The features of the base class and the derived class are further inherited into the new derived class, C. Here, A is the grandfather class of class C.
           ![multi-level inheritance](../images/python/multilevel_inheritance.png)
           ```
           # Parent class